Instructor: Tim Chumley

 Tuesday

 • Topic: Section 3.3: Canonical decomposition.
-We discuss how the recurrence and transience series criterion from last time’s worksheet can be used to show that states in a communication class are either all recurrent or all transient.
-We then aim to understand the structure of the canonical form of the transition matrix.
+We discuss how the recurrence and transience series criterion, briefly introduced last time, is derived, and then show how it can be used to show that states in a communication class are either all recurrent or all transient.

 • After class: Read about first step analysis in Section 3.4, focusing on Example 3.17.